Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/synapse-target.md

 permalink: /synapse/tutorial/synapse-target.php
 ---

-Now that we have our infrastructure ready to go we need to configure our Azure Synapse Analytics target endpoint.
-The process is much the same as you saw with the MySQL source, and once again you will note that the configuration process is context-sensitive as we move along.
+Now that we have our infrastructure ready to go, we need to configure our Azure Synapse Analytics target endpoint.
+The process is much the same as you saw with the MySQL source, and once again you will note that the configuration process is context sensitive as we move along.

 As before, the first step in the configuration process is to tell Replicate that we want to create a new endpoint.
 If you are back on the main window, you will need to click on